karpa08123/Koidots/README.md

 - Meslo fonts

 # Dependencies installation for fedora
-This command just installs some of the dependencys. *Do not install the fonts*.
+This command just installs some of the dependencies. *Does not install the fonts*.
 ```bash
 sudo dnf install kanshi hyprlock brightnessctl rofi kitty hyprpaper fastfetch
 ```